+The total travel expense is 79,000.00.
 All conference expenses include registration, airfare, lodging and per diem.
 Many of the training courses are held at the Virginia State Police Academy, therefore cost is minimal.
 Routine travel is for unrelated costs to conferences or training incurred by staff.
 All travel and training is to maintain certifications and review of updated regulations for all Motor Carrier Troopers.
-Figures are derived from a mean aggregate from past travel.
-Future travel is expected to be similar to past travel.